scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    dtype: float64

 What's more, ``datreant.data`` also includes a corresponding ``AggLimb`` for ``Bundle`` objects, allowing for automatic aggregation of datasets by name across all member ``Treant`` objects.
-If we collect and store a similar datasets for each member in our ``Bundle``:
+If we collect and store similar datasets for each member in our ``Bundle``:

 .. code-block:: python